bharath-shanmugasundaram/DocTypeBench/README.md

 ---

-## 3. Model Characteristics for Evaluation
+## 3. Characteristics Analysis of Various Model

 To ensure a fair and objective comparison across different model families, a unified set of evaluation criteria is defined.
 These criteria are designed to reflect both the **technical requirements of document type detection** and the **practical constraints of deploying such a system in production**.